Step by step…

-I melted 25g butter and brushed it all over the dough.
+I melted butter and brushed it all over the dough.

 I got sent some dried fruit from Whitworths recently and I thought cranberry and apricot would go perfectly together in the rolls.
 They come in convenient resealable packs too which made storing the leftovers so much easier for me.

-In a bowl I mixed together 100g of the dried apricot, 100g of the cranberries, 75g light brown sugar, 2 tsp cinnamon and the zest of 1 orange.
+In a bowl I mixed together dried apricot, dried cranberries, light brown sugar, cinnamon and orange zest.

 I spread the fruit and sugar mixture out evenly over the dough, leaving about a 1cm strip empty at one end.